-Instruction is through online videos created by the folks at Mystery Science.
+Instruction is through online videos created by the folks at Mystery Science and parent-directed discussion and activities.
 Videos are brief or stop frequently for an activity or discussion.
 Parents or teachers should be able to lead any discussion based upon what they have just watched.
 It doesn’t appear necessary to watch in advance.
 However, parents or teachers do need to gather supplies for the activities in advance by first looking at the prep page found under “Get Activity Supplies” for each exploration.
 This page includes links to worksheets and answer keys to print out as well as the list of any other resources you will need.
 Activities sometimes require nothing more than paper and pencils.
 However, they often will use just a few simple resources such as in one activity having to do with rocks and weathering that requires sugar cubes, washable markers, a paper plate, a food storage container, and pencils.

 Explorations are designed for class groups with students working in pairs or groups.
 However, most activities will adapt easily for a parent working with only one or two children.